POWERBOAT Level 2

 • Demonstrate the use of an appropriate length kill cord at all times

-• Carry out low speed manoeuvres including: turning in a confined area, effect of wind on bow and holding off.
-Demonstrate an awareness of the danger of flooding when going astern
+• Perform low speed manoeuvres including: turning in a confined area, headwind effect, and keeping at bay.
+Demonstrate awareness of the danger of flooding when going astern.

 • Handling a boat at planing speed